-Light as a cloud and not too sweet, these homemade strawberry shortcakes are a cinch to make.
-We like using fresh local strawberries and vanilla sugar for extra flavor (my secret ingredient!).
+Light as a cloud and not-too-sweet, these buttery, homemade strawberry shortcakes are delicious to make.
+I like using fresh local strawberries and vanilla sugar for extra flavor (my secret ingredient!).
 Recipe adapted from The Cook’s Atelier cookbook.

 For the Shortcakes